 ASSIGNMENT AND SUCCESSION

 9.1 Assignment and Succession.
 Neither Party shall assign this Agreement or its rights hereunder without the prior written consent of the other Party, which consent shall not be unreasonably withheld or delayed.
 Any assignment made without the required consent shall be void and of no effect.
-Upon any assignment made in compliance with this Section 10.1, the assignment shall inure to and be binding upon the successors and assigns of the assigning Party.
-Notwithstanding the foregoing, either Party may, without the need for consent from the other Party, transfer or assign this Agreement to any person or entity succeeding to all or substantially all of the assets of such Party upon the condition that any such assignee has agreed to be bound by the terms and conditions of this Agreement.
+Upon any assignment made in compliance with this Section 9.1, the assignment shall inure to and be binding upon the successors and assigns of the assigning Party.
+Notwithstanding the foregoing, either Party may, without the need for consent from the other Party, transfer or assign this Agreement to any person or entity succeeding to all or substantially all of the assets of such Party upon the condition that any such assignee has agreed to be bound by the terms and conditions of this Agreement and provided that Seller gives prompt notice of such assignment to Buyer.

 ARTICLE 10